 His own model, the “Levels of Organisational Culture”, breaks down the dynamics at play from a superficial to a deeply rooted level:

 - The Artifacts are the visible organisational structures and processes.

-- The Espoused Values are the strategies, goals and philosophies.
+- The Espoused Values are the strategies, goals, and philosophies.

-One of the things I’ve tried to be mindful about in my paper at the time was the danger of stereotyping when talking about culture.
+One of the things I’ve tried to be mindful of in my paper at the time was the danger of stereotyping when talking about culture.
 The goal was never to put everyone in a box based on where they’re from and to write a guide on how to communicate with them.

 As Edgar Schein mentions in the interview above, classifying management challenges based on national culture can lead to a very surface-level analysis.
-Working in tech, I have observed how technical software development teams often share a common culture with their own values, motivations, codes (pun intended) and beliefs, independently from the national culture of each member but also from the organisational culture of the company as a whole.
+Working in tech, I have observed how technical software development teams often share a common culture with their own values, motivations, codes (pun intended), and beliefs, independently from the national culture of each member but also from the organisational culture of the company as a whole.

 Sources and recommended readings: